Aquivaldo Mosquera: Club career

 Mosquera made his debut in 2000 playing for Atlético Nacional.
 He would make over 150 appearances for the club before moving to Pachuca of Mexico in 2005.
 With Pachuca, he won two league titles (Clausura 2006 and 2007), a CONCACAF Champions' Cup in 2007, and a Copa Sudamericana in 2006.
 In the summer of 2007 Mosquera transferred to Sevilla FC of La Liga.
 Though he would stay with the club until 2009, Mosquera only managed to appear in 41 league matches.

-In 2009, Mosquera returned to Mexico, this time to play for Club América for a reported USD$6 million.
+In 2009, Mosquera returned to Mexico, this time to play for Club América for a reported USD6 million.
 Mosquera made his unofficial debut with América on 15 July 2009 in a 0–0 friendly against MLS club Colorado Rapids.
 He made his official league debut in a 1–1 draw against San Luis.

 Mosquera, acting as club captain, won his first league title with América against Cruz Azul on 26 May 2013.
 He scored the first goal in the 2–1 second-leg win, with the club eventually winning the championship 4–2 on penalties.

 On 4 June 2014, Mosquera was transferred to Pachuca, during the Mexican draft apertura 2014.